vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 ### API calls
 (details in http://pubs.vmware.com/nsx-63/topic/com.vmware.ICbase/PDF/nsx_63_api.pdf , note that many NSX API methods reference vCenter object IDs in URI parameters, query parameters, request bodies, and response bodies, also it takes XML as request body (sad) )
+* VCH create
+  * create security group
+    * POST /2.0/services/securitygroup/bulk/{scopeId}
+  * create security policies and apply them to the security group
+    * POST /2.0/services/policy/securitypolicy (specify securityGroupBinding in the xml request body)

 * docker network create
-  * create IP Sets
-     * POST /2.0/services/ipset/{scopeMoref}
-  * or create Security Tag
-     * POST /2.0/services/securitytags/tag
-  * create security group withe IP Sets or Security Tag as members
+  * create security group `<vch name>-SG-<network name>`
      * POST /2.0/services/securitygroup/bulk/{scopeId} (For the scopeId use globalroot-0 for non-universal security groups and universalroot-0 for universal security groups.)
-  * create security policy and apply it to security group
+  * update security policies to apply them to the security group
-     * POST /2.0/services/policy/securitypolicy (specify securityGroupBinding in the xml request body)
+     * PUT /2.0/services/policy/securitypolicy/{ID}

 * docker network delete
   * check if any VMs attached to this security group
      * GET /2.0/services/securitygroup/{objectId}/translation/virtualmachine
-  * delete the network (security group, policy group, IP Sets)
+  * delete the network (security group, policy group)
      * DELETE /2.0/services/securitytags/tag/{tagId}
      * DELETE /2.0/services/securitygroup/{objectId}
-     * DELETE /2.0/services/ipset/{ipsetId}

 * docker network list
   * list all the security groups
     * GET /2.0/services/securitygroup/internal/scope/{scopeId}
-  * filter security group names by `<vch name>-SecurityGroup` prefix
+  * filter security group names by `<vch name>-SG-` prefix
-  * or if we keep KV pairs of each created network, then we just need to use that to list all the networks

-* docker run <image> --net=<network-name>
+* docker run --net=<network name> <image name>
-  * create a containerVM
-  * if using security tag as the membership condition, need to assign security tag to the containerVM
-    * POST /2.0/services/securitytags/vm/{vmId}

-## State Storage
-  * we can map a docker network name to a security group name as `<vch name>-SecurityGroup-<network name>`
+  * update security group `<vch name>-SG-<network name>` dynamic membership
-  * we can store KV pairs for each created network and then everything else will be in the NSX control plane

-## Unclear / need discussion:
+    * PUT /2.0/services/securitygroup/bulk/{objectId}

+## Discussion:
+### Multi-tenants
+NSX-v supports multi-tenancy, and here is an example of a NSX network topology:

+![NSX-v multi-tenancy] (pics/nsx-multi-tenants.png)

+It worths to mention that we would expect only one VCH is created for one tenant.
+Otherwise there IP overlapping would issue.

-### Security Tag v.s IP Sets
+### Associating to Security Group: Security Tag versus vNIC
+  * Security Tag:
+    * Pros:
-  * Security Tag we only need to add the tag to a VM then it is added to a security group, which makes adding VMs to multiple security groups convinient.
-We do not need to update security groups everytime we create a new containerVM in a network.
+      * We only need to tag a VM then it is added to a security group.
-  * With IP Sets, we need to add the VM's IP to an IP Set.
-The downside is that 1. it requires the VM's IP to be static.
-2. if we have more than one vch in the environment, containerVMs' IPs overlap, we cannot allow one VM in multiple security groups.
-3. it may limit the number of VMs added to an IP Set (how many IPs can be added one IP set?).
-4. everytime adding a new containerVM in a network, we need to add its IP to the IP set.
-  * I think Security tag is more convinient than IP Sets, if we can figure out why security tag does not work on current containerVMs.
-Otherwise, using IP Sets allows using what we already have and moving fast as long as we are ok with its limitation.
-  * I tried MAC Sets or Virtual Machine as security group members.
-They do not work for current containerVM either.
+      * we do not need to update security groups everytime a new containerVM is created.
+    * Cons:
+      * It does not allow a containerVM to be added in multiple networks.

+  * vNIC:
+    * Pros:
+      * It serves our goals.
+    * Cons:
+      * Everytime a containerVM is created, we need to update related security groups' by adding one more membership criterias.
+Not sure the maximum number of membership criterias NSX-v supports.

+### Bridged Containers with Exposed Port or Directly Connected to Public network
+  * all the user cases mentioned in the networking design document should still be valid

+## Unclear
+### Adding a ContainerVM to Multiple Networks
+This is not supported in current VIC implementation.
+  * Is adding another network adapter to a containerVM the right way to do it?
+  * Was the challenge not able to add a new network adapter to a running containerVM?
+  * if so, maybe after the VSPC work is committed we would be unblocked.

-### Details of integrating with current Port Layer API
+### Details of Integrating with Current Port Layer API
   * does the current Port Layer API map perfectly to our goals in using NSX ?
   * if not, what changes do we need to make?

-### Bridged containers with exposed port or directly connected to public network
-  * I have not looked into how/if this can work with NSX yet
-  * all the user cases mentioned in the networking design document should still be valid or improved

-### To support both cases: with or without NSX?
+### With or Without NSX?
+Do we surpport both cases :
+  1. User does not have NSX setup, then we continue providing with current VIC
+  2. User has NSX setup, then we provide VIC with NSX integration
   * need to find out how to verify if a bridge network specified is a logic switch?

-### User management
+### User Management
   * NSX allows RBAC, we can add Vcenter users and assign roles for them
-  * to my understanding, in terms of using NSX for 'docker network create', we will not need RBAC controls?
-Unless if we want to restrict users from creating networks, otherwise we may not need RBAC at this point?
+  * Only security Admin or enterprise admin can operate on NSX security groups and policies.
+  * Need to discuss more with Geroge